sabirnc/Quizzi-app-/README.md

 # Quizz app

-The Quizz app is a web application that allow users to quizzes on sports related topics.
+The Quizz app is a web application that allow users to quizzes on different  related topics.
 The app provides a user-freindly interface that allow users to easily navigate and take quizzes . after starting the quizz we have 5 questions and which consist of multiple choices after all anwers is selected by user now you can check the wheather your selected answers is right or not . at the end of the quizz , the app display score  and provide an option to retake the quiz

 ## Features